Original Documents: Paper vs PDF vs Blockchain-Verified Credentials

-If you issue or verify credentials — diplomas, certificates, licenses, memberships — the format you choose determines how easily those documents can be forged or manipulated.
+If you issue or verify credentials - diplomas, certificates, licences, memberships - the format you choose determines how easily those documents can be forged, how quickly they can be verified, and whether "original" actually means anything.

 Quick Comparison: Paper vs PDF vs Blockchain